 This sedum roof was just planted but it’s already so pretty.
 Be sure your shed can safely hold the weight of a green roof.

-For an alternate way, see how I added a roof of flowers to my mini greenhouse.
+For an alternate way, see how I added a roof of flowers to my mini greenhouse with a shoe organizer.

 32 Narrow Shed with Double Doors